Miran Mohammad Shah

 The Sindh Members of the Bombay Legislative Assembly in 1936 before Sindh became an official province.
 Miran Mohammad Shah stands 4th from the right.

 Syed Miran Mohammad Shah [(Sindhi: سيد ميران محمد شاھ), 19 March 1898 - 16 November 1963] was the second speaker of the Sindh Assembly before and after the independence of Pakistan.
 He was a Sindh member in the Bombay Legislative Assembly before Sindh became a province in 1936.
 After the accession of Sindh to Pakistan in 1947, he became the first speaker of the Sindh Assembly.
 He remained speaker of Sindh Legislative Assembly and Minister for the Government of Sindh.
-Miran Mohammad Shah also served as the first ambassador of Pakistan to Spain after the independence of Pakistan.
+Miran Mohammad Shah also served as the first ambassador of Pakistan to Spain.

 Early life

 Miran Muhammad Shah was born on 19th March 1898 in village Tikhir (ٽکڙ), near Tando Muhammad Khan, Sindh, Pakistan.
 His father Syed Zain ul Abideen was a physician and poet.
 He passed Matriculation examination from Sindh Madersatul Islam High School (now University) Karachi, B.A. from DJ College Karachi and LLB from Law College Bombay (now Mumbai).